You want to make a rolling cube in 3D.

 Cube: CharacterBody3D Pivot: Node3D Mesh: MeshInstance3D Collision: CollisionShape3D

 You can do this with

 Area3D as your collision node.
 There will be minor differences in how you handle movement.
 Which node you choose should depend on what other behavior you want in your game.
 For this recipe, we’re only concerned with the movement.

 (0, 0, 0) so the first thing we’re going to do is offset everything so that the bottom center of the cube is the

-To do this, move the mesh and collision nodes up to
+(1, 1, 1), so do this, move the mesh and collision nodes both up to

 Now when you want to roll the cube, you’ll need to move the

-Pivot one unit in the direction you want to move.
-Since the mesh is attached, move it the opposite amount.
+0.5 in the direction you want to move.
+Since the mesh is attached, you need to move it the opposite amount.
 For example, to roll to the right (+X), you’ll end up with this:

 Now the pivot node is at the correct edge and rotating it will also rotate the mesh.